 Note: In a production context, you shouldn't run a script - hand the app object to a WSGI process, as your platform of choice describes.
 Often, that requires a WSGI script.
-We provide an example WSGI script in continuous_integration.
+We provide an example WSGI script in Continuous integration.
+You can also take a look at FlexMeasures' Dockerfile to get an idea how to run FlexMeasures with gunicorn.

 You can visit http://localhost:5000 now to see if the app's UI works.
 When you see the dashboard, the map will not work.
-For that, you'll need to get your MAPBOX_ACCESS_TOKEN and add it to your config file.
+For that, you'll need to get your MAPBOX ACCESS TOKEN and add it to your config file.